ArnesSI/netbox-inventory/README.md

 Inventory item groups can be nested, so you can for example model all pluggables as one top-level group with child groups for SFP+ modules, SFP28 modules and so on.

+### Focus on logistics
+NetBox Inventory Plus expands on the core functionality of NetBox Inventory with a focus on logistics.
+Create BOMs (Bills of Management) to define assets that are yet to be purchased.
+Couriers and Transfers are new models that can be used to define assets that are currently in transit between sites and locations in your organisation.

 ### Automatic management of asset status